 Discrimination happens if you are singled out and treated differently because of one of those characteristics (direct discrimination) or if you are unfairly put in disadvantage beacuse of a policy or practice that which applies to everyone (indirect discrimination).

-Please note that the protection given to individuals by the Equality Act 2010 however applies not only to workplaces, but also in a range of situations such as when:
+Please note that the protection given to individuals by the Equality Act 2010 however applies not only to workplaces, but also in a range of situations and contexts such as:

-- using businesses providing services and goods (e.g. local shops and supermarkets; cafés, bars and restaurants; cinemas).
+- Using businesses and others organisations providing services and goods (shops, restaurants, and cinemas).